 You can use loop guard to prevent alternate or root ports from becoming designated ports because of a failure that leads to a unidirectional link.
 This feature is most effective when it is configured on the entire switched network.
-Loop guard prevents alternate and root ports from becoming designated ports, and spanning tree does not send BPDUs on root or alternate ports.

-If your switch is running PVST+, rapid PVST+, or MSTP, you can enable this feature by using the spanning-tree loopguard default global configuration command.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.
+If your switch is running PVST or MSTP, you can enable this feature by using the spanning-tree loopguard default global configuration command.
+The MSTP is available only if you have the enhanced software image installed on your switch.

-When the switch is operating in PVST+ or rapid-PVST+ mode, loop guard prevents alternate and root ports from becoming designated ports, and spanning tree does not send BPDUs on root or alternate ports.
+When the switch is operating in PVST mode, loop guard prevents alternate and root ports from becoming designated ports, and spanning tree does not send BPDUs on root or alternate ports.